ansys/grantami-bomanalytics/doc/source/api/impacted_substances/index.rst

 Impacted Substances API
 =======================

-This section gives an overview of the impacted substances API.
+[TECHDOCS] This section gives an overview of the impacted substances API.
 The :ref:`ref_grantami_bomanalytics_api_impactedsubstances_materials`, :ref:`ref_grantami_bomanalytics_api_impactedsubstances_specifications`, and :ref:`ref_grantami_bomanalytics_api_impactedsubstances_parts` queries accept a list of references to records in a